xiaobo1213812/FBN/README.md

-Extension of the safety factor to the problem diagram is obtained using LLMs based on FBN logical reasoning
+Extension of the safety factor to the problem diagram is obtained using LLMs based on FBN logical reasoning：

 1.Feedback results from LLMs：Interact with LLMs to get the a priori probability assessment results of faulty nodes and the association strength assessment results between nodes